 - Suggesting in any way that this outcome is the fault of the mother (or father), unless you are gently and compassionately offering support resources for an obviously risky situation that you know for certain occured during the pregnancy (ie drug abuse, domestic violence).
 Remember, offering general speculation is not a good idea.

-- Telling the parents that the baby is anywhere but in Heaven is not only biblically incorrect but can be received offensively regardless of their faith.
+- Telling the parents where you believe their baby’s soul or spirit to be can be received offensively regardless of their faith.
 Allow the parent the right to explore answers of life after death without belittling them or minimizing the reality of the death of their baby.
 In addition, attention to where the baby is, is only part of the care that a mother needs.
 It is extremely important to remember that she is here – she is without her child – and she is hurting.

 an outward demonstration of acknowledgement of their loss.